unixorn/awesome-zsh-plugins/README.md

 * [get-jquery](https://github.com/voronkovich/get-jquery.plugin.zsh) - Plugin for fast downloading jQuery library from [code.jquery.com](code.jquery.com).
 * [ghost-zeus](https://github.com/fontno/ghost_zeus) - Lets you use [zeus](https://github.com/burke/zeus) with normal rails commands.
 * [gimme](https://github.com/folixg/gimme-ohmyzsh-plugin) - Manage Go installations with gimme.
-* [git](https://github.com/davidde/git) - Replacement for the stock oh-my-zsh git plugin.
-Provides quite a few useful aliases and functions.
-The motivation to replace the default plugin stems from the fact that it comes with some inconsistencies that make a few popular commands rather unintuitive, so this plugin makes the aliases consistent.
 * [git-acp](https://github.com/MenkeTechnologies/zsh-git-acp) - Take the current command line as the commit message and then run git pull, add, commit and push with one keystroke.
 * [git-add-remote](https://github.com/caarlos0/git-add-remote) - Easily add the upstream remote to your `git` fork.
 * [git-aliases (mdumitru)](https://github.com/mdumitru/git-aliases) - Broken out version of the version in [oh-my-zsh](http://ohmyz.sh/) so users of other frameworks don't have to import all of oh-my-zsh.